LAS VEGAS SHOOTING LAWSUIT

-The devastating Las Vegas mass shooting on Oct.
-1 at a country music festival near the Mandalay Bay Resort and Casino has left 58 people dead and almost 500 injured, and in its wake is a nation mourning a senseless tragedy and asking many questions.
+The devastating Las Vegas mass shooting Oct.
+1, 2017, at a country music festival near the Mandalay Bay Resort and Casino left 58 people dead and almost 500 injured, and in its wake a nation mourning a senseless tragedy and asking many questions.

 If you or a loved one were affected by the shooting, contact us today for a free, no-risk evaluation of your situation.

 A Music Festival Becomes a Nightmare

 Thousands of people from across the United States gathered at the Route 91 Harvest music festival on the Las Vegas Strip on the last weekend of September 2017.
 The 15-acre site, along Las Vegas Boulevard directly across from the Luxor and diagonally across from the Mandalay Bay Resort and Casino, offered concertgoers the opportunity to enjoy a variety of the Strip’s offerings while taking in some of their favorite country acts.
 Since its debut in 2014, the festival has been a popular annual attraction.

 On the evening of Sunday, Oct.
 1, about 22,000 people gathered for a performance by popular country singer Jason Aldean, according to ABC.
 During his final number of the evening at around 10 p.m., the horror began.
 Gunman Stephen Paddock, 64, began firing hundreds of continuous rounds at the Route 91 crowd from his hotel room window at the Mandalay Bay.
 From his room on the 32nd floor, he fired rounds for 10 minutes straight, hitting concertgoers who had at first thought the gunfire was fireworks, according to news reports.